fore-site/pycurb/docs/getting_started.md

 	# proceed
 else:
 	# handle limit exceeded
+	print(f"Retry after {result.retry_after} seconds.")

+print(result.remaining)
+# remaining requests/token in the current window/bucket
 ```

 ## Using the [`rate_limit`](api.md#pycurb.core.decorators.rate_limit) decorator with `rule_name`

-The unified `rate_limit` decorator can be applied over a function, accepting existing rule or list of rules to use.
+The unified [`@rate_limit`](api.md#pycurb.core.decorators.rate_limit) decorator can be applied over a function, accepting existing rule or list of rules to use.
 It raises a [RateLimitExceeded](api.md#pycurb.core.models.RateLimitExceeded) if rate limit has been exceeded.

 Example (Sync):